mnbnkr/duelyst.gg-improvements/card-text/edited-converted/keywords_&_tooltips_converted.md

           Extra effect active while this minion is close to it's General.

 keyword:  **Zoetic Charm**
-          Your General has +1 Attack.
+          Your General has +1⚔️.
 Your Eggs have Forcefield.